stanford-rc/www.sherlock.stanford.edu/src/docs/overview/concepts.md

 As nodes get added to Sherlock, the number of available ports decreases, and at some point, the fabric gets full and no more nodes can be added.
-Sherlock reached that stage in late 2016, which prompted the installation of a whole new fabric, to continue adding nodes to the cluster.
+Sherlock reached that stage for the first time in late 2016, which prompted the installation of a whole new fabric, to allow for further system expansion.

 This kind of evolution is the perfect opportunity to upgrade other components
-too: management software, ancillary services architecture and user applications were completely overhauled and a new, completely separate cluster was kick-started.
-Sherlock 2.0 is a complete refresh of Sherlock, using a different set of hardware and software, while conserving the same storage infrastructure, to ease the transition process.
+too: management software, ancillary services architecture and user applications.
+In January 2017, those components were completely overhauled and a new, completely separate cluster was kick-started, using using a different set of hardware and software, while conserving the same storage infrastructure, to ease the transition process.

-!!! tip "Transition to Sherlock 2.0"

-    For users who are already familiar with Sherlock, a [transition guide][url_transition] lists all the differences and the important information for starting on Sherlock 2.0.

-After a transition period, the older Sherlock hardware, compute and login nodes, will be merged in the new cluster, and from a logical perspective (connection, job scheduling and computing resources), both will form a single cluster again.
+After a transition period, the older Sherlock hardware, compute and login nodes, have been be merged in the new cluster, and from a logical perspective (connection, job scheduling and computing resources), nodes attached to each of the fabrics have been reunited to form a single cluster again.

-As Sherlock continues to evolve and grow, the new fabric will certainly get full again, and the same process will happen again to start the next generation of Sherlock.
+As Sherlock continues to evolve and grow, the new fabric will also approach capacity again, and the same process will happen again to start the next generation of Sherlock.

 ## Maintenances and upgrades